 • • • Welcome • • •

-The centrally heated hotel was such a relief from the cold winds.
-Finely sliced garlic with all the goodness of the spices in the form of soup was served so that it helped in acclimatizing our body with the altitude (we were at 12,500 feet above sea level where the air was thin).
+The centrally heated hotel was such a relief from the cold winds and the welcome drink served was no ordinary drink, it was finely sliced garlic with all the goodness of the spices in the form of soup that was served to acclimatize our body at such a high altitude (we were at 12,500 feet above sea level where the air was thin).

 ( Read: Packing for Ladakh )

 We were asked to take complete rest for 24 hrs and not to undertake any stressful activity.
-We were not even allowed to use the stairs for first 24 hrs.
+Infact, we were not even allowed to use the stairs for first 24 hrs.

 • • • Room • • •